TRUE BULLDOG: Tate Minich Tosses Four-Hit Shutout as Redbank Valley Moves on in D9 Playoffs With 6-0 Victory Over Moniteau

 Tate Minich had to be sharp in a close game.

-Redbank Valley (16-4) took a 1-0 lead off of Moniteau starter Brock Matthews in the bottom of the first inning on a RBI triple by Tyler Hetrick.
+Redbank Valley (16-4) took a 1-0 lead off of Moniteau starter Brock Matthews in the bottom of the first inning on an RBI triple by Tyler Hetrick.

 That was all either team could muster until the sixth inning.